Codecademy/docs/content/discrete-math/concepts/proofs/proofs.md

 ---
 Title: 'Proofs'
-Description: 'A brief description' # Required; ideally under 150 characters and starts with a noun (used in search engine results and content previews)
+Description: 'Proofs is a concept of Discrete Mathematics used to verify the truthfulness and validity of statements using logical reasoning'
 Subjects:
   - 'Computer Science'
   - 'Discrete Math'
 Tags:
   - 'arithmetic'
+  - 'math'
-  - 'A second tag'
+  - 'logical'
-  - 'An nth tag'
+  - 'logic'
-CatalogContent: # Please use course/path landing page slugs, rather than linking to individual content items.
-If listing multiple items, please put the most relevant one first
+CatalogContent:
-  - 'learn-example-course'
+  - 'computer-science'
-  - 'path/example-path'
+  - 'paths/computer-science/'
 ---

-**Proofs** are an integral part of mathematics used to verify the truthfulness and validity of statements.
-Proofs use logical reasoning to establish the certainty of mathematical claims, playing a crucial and indispensable role in advancing the field of mathematics.
+**Proofs** is a concept of Discete Mathematics used to verify the truthfulness and validity of statements.
+Proofs use logical reasoning to establish the certainty of mathematical claims, playing a crucial role in advancing the field of mathematics.
 Proofs help in solving the problem partially or completely.

 ## Conjecture

-A mathematical proof is constructed using a Conjecture.
-Conjecture can be thought of as a building block of mathematical proof that make up a hypothesis that can be validated using logics and patterns.
+Conjecture are used to construct a mathematical proof.
+Conjecture can be thought of as a building block of a hypothesis that can be validated using logics and patterns.

-Mathematical exploration and discovery heavily depends on the the implementation of conjecture.
+Mathematical exploration and discovery heavily depends on the implementation of conjecture.

+## Base Case

+Base Case is termed as the initial or smallest value that verifies the statement to be correct.
+According to Principal of Mathematical Induction, Proof is bifurcated into two steps:

+- Base Case (_verification of base step_): The initial or smallest value is checked to establish the truth of the statement.
+- Inductive Step (_inductive hypothesis and conclusion_): Assuming the statement holds for a given value, it is shown that it also holds for the next value, extending the validity of the statement.